-- Idealism lays stress on the self-realization.
+- Idealism lays stress on self-realization.

 - According to idealism, discipline is not to be imposed on pupils.
-The teacher has only to help them develop self-discipline and that self-knowledge.
+The teacher has only to help them develop self-discipline and self-knowledge.

 - The highest knowledge is that of self or that of divine, cosmic or spiritual life.
 That leads to freedom of mind.

 - Simple living and high thinking should be the aim of education